lemanschik/quick-lint-js/plugin/code-web/README.md

 ```

 ## Why?
-The Author of Quic Lint is known to be not the most clever while he is able to implement some fundamental algos
+The Author of Quick Lint is known to be not the most clever while he is able to implement some fundamental algos
-and manual write and debug code he is not able to studie tie interfaces that he uses so we created a fork that solves that
+and manual write and debug code he is not able to studie the interfaces that he uses so we created a fork that solves that
 this is 10x faster then quick lint is normal in code-oss

 He was thinking that he needs to use the LSP but thats wrong he needs to use the workspace api the LSP is connected to the workspace